Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Related Work

-\subsection{Attribute-complete Deep Graph Clustering}
+\subsection{Attribute-Complete Deep Graph Clustering}

 In recent years, DGC has made significant advancements in handling attribute-complete graphs.
 Existing methods are broadly classified into two categories: (1) Graph Autoencoder-based Methods.
-These methods encode node features into low-dimensional representations and utilize decoders to reconstruct the original features from the learned embeddings \cite{wang2019attributed, tao2019adversarial, pan2019learning,yin2023coco,tu2021deep,tu2022initializing}.
+These methods utilize decoders to reconstruct the original features from the learned node embeddings \cite{tao2019adversarial, pan2019learning,tu2021deep,tu2022initializing, cai2021learning}.
 For instance, the Embedding Graph AutoEncoder (EGAE) integrates $k$-means clustering with autoencoder training \cite{zhang2022embedding}.
 This integration enhances the consistency between node representations and clustering.
 (2) Contrastive Learning-based Methods.
-These methods optimize node embeddings by creating positive and negative sample pairs, aiming to pull positive samples closer while pushing negative samples apart in the embedding space \cite{xia2022self, tu2023hierarchically,yin2022deal,liu2022deep}.
-The Simple Contrastive Graph Clustering (SCGC) improves clustering efficiency through simplified data augmentation and a streamlined architecture \cite{liu2023simple}.
+These methods optimize node embeddings by creating positive and negative sample pairs, aiming to pull positive samples closer while pushing negative samples apart in the embedding space \cite{liuyue_DCRN,liuyue_HSAN,liuyue_Dink_net,liuyue_SCGC,liuyue_IDCRN}.
+The Simple Contrastive Graph Clustering (SCGC) improves clustering efficiency through simplified data augmentation and a streamlined architecture \cite{liuyue_SCGC}.
 Similarly, Peng et al. \cite{peng2023dual} introduced the Dual Contrastive Learning Network (DCLN), which incorporates dual mechanisms to prevent feature collapse and enhance the discriminative power of node embeddings.
-Despite their significant achievements in clustering attribute-complete graphs, these methods generally rely on the assumption of complete and reliable node attributes.

-\subsection{Attribute-missing Graph Imputation}
+\subsection{Attribute-Missing Graph Imputation}